 SPARK PE (Sports, Play, and Active Recreation for Kids) increases learning and activity levels through its focus on cooperation, character development, fitness, and sports.
 Music complements many activities thereby encouraging youth to get on their feet to learn.
 Basketball, Frisbee, soccer, hula hoops, tee ball, and bean bag toss are just a few of the activities which will be used.
 Emphasis will be on competitive, but fun play; understanding game rules and strategies; and good sportsmanship among the physical benefits.

-FREQUENCY: SPARK PE activities provide opportunities for students to engage in structured activities, and will be provided to students 30 minutes per day (3 days per week) during the academic year and 45 minutes per day (4 days per week) during the summer.
+FREQUENCY: This activity will be provided to students 30 minutes per day (3 days per week) during the summer.
 Students will also have time during the lunch hour to engage in active play.

-NEED ALIGNMENT: As identified in the needs assessment, the targeted population of students has a demonstrated need for additional personal enrichment activities.
+NEED ALIGNMENT: As identified in the needs assessment, the targeted population of students has a demonstrated need for additional personal enrichment fitness activities.
 Students face challenges with obesity and unhealthy food choices.
-Survey results show both parents and students are interested in fitness activities outside of the regular school day.
-Research shows that the physical fitness of students has declined thereby affecting short- and long-term health (Fuhner, Kliegl, Arntz, Kriemler, & Granacher, 2021).
+Survey results show both parents and students interested in fitness activities outside of the regular school day.
+Research shows that the physical fitness of students has declined thereby affecting short and long term health (Fuhner, Kliegl, Arntz, Kriemler, & Granacher, 2021).